de-sawal/xr-ai-navigation/README.md

 Before you begin, ensure you have:

 - A recent version of **Unity Hub** installed.
-- Unity Editor (preferably an LTS version, e.g., 2021 or 2022 LTS).
+- Unity Editor (preferably an LTS version, e.g., 2022 LTS or later).
 - XR/VR device support (for example, using Oculus Integration for Quest or another XR device).
 - Android Build Support installed (if deploying to a standalone XR headset).
 - A GitHub account and Git installed on your development machine.